Religious Studies (MA)

 In this course, students are introduced to a range of contemporary tools for analysing religious narratives and discourses, religious thinking and belief, as well as religious traditions, identities, and fields.
 These tools are drawn from a wide range of humanistic and social-scientific disciplines, including literary studies, cognitive science, sociology, and history.
 The theoretical foundations of the analytical tools are discussed and students practice how to use these tools to analyse concrete empirical material.

-This course is a study of how religions move globally in the modern era.
-With the use of ethnographic cases and quantitative studies, it will emerge that the processes of globalisation and modernisation have not only contributed to the movement and expansion of religions, but that religions have been crucial in constructing and confronting these processes.
-We will consider the success and/or failure of religions in relation to how they move and adapt in the modern world, and how this relation corresponds to the iterative process of moving between local origins and global networks.
-In this context we will examine the various ways in which religions have adapted when up-rooted and re-rooted in new contexts.
-The course has a global scope, and has recently included case studies on Pentecostalism, the Bahá’í Faith, Manichaeism, and Evangelicalism, but it also looks at the religious superdiversity that characterises contemporary Dutch society, especially in the Randstad.
+At its heart, Religion on the Move is a study of how religion more generally has changed due to increasingly expanding global encounters.
+By combining research from religious studies, history, area studies, anthropology, sociology, and political science, this course shows that the complex processes of globalisation, modernisation, and migration have not only contributed to the movement and expansion of religions, but that religions have been crucial in constructing and confronting these processes.
+We will consider the success and/or failure of religions in relation to how they move and adapt, and how this relationship corresponds to the iterative process of moving between local origins and global networks.
+In this context, we will examine the various ways in which religions have adapted when up-rooted and re-rooted in new contexts.

 The module Thesis Seminar supports the thesis writing process.
 It consists of five sessions in which we discuss how to formulate a good research question, how to manage the work process, and how to structure the argument of the thesis.
 The module also includes an advanced library workshop.